 - Bile leakage

 - Injury to bile duct, liver, bowel, blood vessels, small intestine owing to their proximity to the organ

 - Cholecystectomy is said to relieve you of severe pain and inflammation that may later develop into a chronic infection.

 - It may stop re-occurrence of gallstones.

-- By not getting operated, you may risk bursting of the gallbladder, acute illness.
+- By not getting surgery, you may risk bursting of the gallbladder, acute illness.